eric1932/sp21-cs242-project/sp21-cs242-zl36-tincher2-proposal.md

-# A Mobile App called Project
+# A Website Check-In Framework
-Bob (bob99) | Moderator: Ti-Chung Cheng (tcheng10)

-This is a mobile app about a project for CS242
+Eric Liu (zl36) | Moderator: Bailey Tincher (tincher2)

 ## Abstract
 ### Project Purpose
-The purpose of this project is decribed here.
+This is an automated framework that *interacts* with third-party websites and receives check-in rewards every day on behalf of the user.

 ### Project Motivation
-The motivation of this project is decribed here.
+I believe most daily check-in tasks are designed by internet companies to maintain MAU (monthly active user).
+To receive all awards every day, the user must visit all of the websites and spend a huge amount of time on this, which is not very productive.
+This project aims to free people from such repetitive works.

 ## Technical Specification
-- Platform: Cross-platform app (React Native)
+- Platform:
+    - Back-End: Node, Python as API server, & MongoDB; or Docker
+    - Front-End: React
-- Programming Languages: JavaScript (Python for Flask should backend required)
+- Programming Languages: JavaScript & Python
-- Stylistic Conventions: Airbnb JavaScript Style Guide
+- Stylistic Conventions: Airbnb JavaScript Style Guide; PEP 8
-- SDK: Facebook SDK for React Native (possible for social login)
+- SDK: React, FastAPI
-- IDE: Visual Studio Code, Deco (IDE for React Native, acquired by Airbnb)
+- IDE: WebStorm, PyCharm, and/or Visual Studio Code
-- Tools/Interfaces: Mobile devices
+- Tools/Interfaces: CLI; mobile & desktop browsers
-- Target Audience: Broad-range audience
+- Target Audience: People who knows about programming

 ## Functional Specification
 ### Features